 Book Structure: A Collage of Consciousness

 The structure of the book is modular and nonlinear, shifting rapidly between perspectives, formats, and timeframes.
 These formal disruptions reflect the book’s philosophical concern with memory, narrative instability, and digital permanence.
-Egan’s experiments in voice and structure turn the novel into a mosaic of thought and feeling, where consciousness itself becomes the central narrative terrain.
+Egan’s experiments in voice and structure turn the novel into a mosaic of thought and feeling, where consciousness becomes the central narrative terrain.

 The Power of Nonlinear Storytelling

 The structural fragmentation recalls the compositional techniques of writers like Ali Smith in How to Be Both (2014), where form follows conceptual intent.
 Egan, however, restrains her experimentalism with discipline.
 No chapter feels gratuitously disordered.
-Each deviation in structure reflects the psychological dislocations at the heart of the book’s subject matter.
+Each deviation in structure reflects the psychological divides at the heart of the book’s subject matter.

 Rotating Perspectives and Experiments in Form